shoochoon/shoochoon.github.io/index.md

 Zhang Shuchun (2022).
 Morality in politics: Zhao Tingyang’s political philosophy // Socium i vlast’.
 2022.
 No 3 (93).
 P. 37—45.
 DOI: 10.22394/1996-0522-2022-3-37-45.

 Zhang Shuchun (2024).
 “Alternative moral policy”: the Tianxia system and its development.
 Sotsium i vlast/Society and Power, no. 2 (100), pp. 21—33.
 DOI 10.22394/1996-0522-2024-2-21-33 [in Russ].

+Nizhnikov, S., & Zhang, S. (in review).
+The Problems of the Chinese Concept of "Tianxia" and Education.

 ## 📫 Contact Me